 Listen to audiobooks, podcasts, music, TV shows, etc.

 You have a great variety of sources to choose from so, if you take a little time to search, you will find something you like or something that interests you .
 Remember: the more you listen the more your speaking skills will improve.

 Change the language of your gadgets!

 You probably have a cell phone or a smartphone or a tablet.
 Why not change the display language into English?
-Also, the games you play, your browser, your apps.
-You’ll get familiar with words and expressions commonly used in those devices.
+Also for the games that you play, your browser, your apps.
+You’ll get familiar with words and expressions commonly used for everyday devices.

 Label items around you, at home, at work wherever you can.
 You may think this is funny, but for some students it works very well.
-You can also build associations.
-Let’s say you’ve labeled your microwave oven.
-You can also add turn on / turn off – control panel – door safety lock, etc. So you learn more than the standard objects.
+It also helps you to build associations.
+Let’s say you’ve labelled your microwave oven, you can also add turn on / turn off – control panel – door safety lock, etc. So you learn more than the standard objects.
 This helps you to remember these specific words in context.

 Speak with as many people as you can!